What does the UK GDPR say?

 “…The principles of data protection should therefore not apply to anonymous information, namely information which does not relate to an identified or identifiable natural person or to personal data rendered anonymous in such a manner that the data subject is not or no longer identifiable.
 This Regulation does not therefore concern the processing of such anonymous information, including for statistical or research purposes.”

-This means that personal data that has been anonymised is not subject to the GDPR.
+This means that personal data that has been anonymised is not subject to the UK GDPR.
 Anonymisation can therefore be a method of limiting your risk and a benefit to data subjects too.
 Anonymising data wherever possible is therefore encouraged.

 However, you should exercise caution when attempting to anonymise personal data.
 Organisations frequently refer to personal data sets as having been ‘anonymised’ when, in fact, this is not the case.
 You should therefore ensure that any treatments or approaches you take truly anonymise personal data.
-There is a clear risk that you may disregard the terms of the GDPR in the mistaken belief that you are not processing personal data.
+There is a clear risk that you may disregard the terms of the UK GDPR in the mistaken belief that you are not processing personal data.

-In order to be truly anonymised under the GDPR, you must strip personal data of sufficient elements that mean the individual can no longer be identified.
+In order to be truly anonymised under the UK GDPR, you must strip personal data of sufficient elements that mean the individual can no longer be identified.
 However, if you could at any point use any reasonably available means to re-identify the individuals to which the data refers, that data will not have been effectively anonymised but will have merely been pseudonymised.
 This means that despite your attempt at anonymisation you will continue to be processing personal data.

 You should also note that when you do anonymise personal data, you are still processing the data at that point.